aechan/gbapp/README.md

 # GBA++

-Gameboy Advanced emulator implemented in C++
+Gameboy Advanced emulator implemented in C++17

 Currently working on the simulated MMU (Memory Management Unit) in order to finish the implementation of all of the z80's instructions.